(L to R): Kyle Chucka, Jeff Smith, Ryan Schroeder, Ryne Greenwood, Livio Bolzon, David Schwartz, Ryan Zagar, Brandon Biondo

 (Seated L to R): McKaelee Hoehnen, Jaelynn Hoehnen (Standing L to R): Marissa Buechel, Mitchell Reichert, Jillian Birkholz, Alyssa Athas, Benjamin Rubach, Dylan Moldrem

-Congratulations to our champions December 28th at Arlington Lanes:
+Congratulations to our champions February 22nd at Ashwaubenon Bowl:

 We had our biggest event to date on December 28 at Arlington Lanes with 103 bowlers and $3,560 awarded in scholarships.
-So far this season we have had 7 events, 568 entries, over $18,400 in scholarships being awarded, and 46 Junior Gold spots.
-And we are not even half done.
+After 7 events, we have had 568 entries, over $18,400 in scholarships being awarded, and 46 Junior Gold spots.
+And that’s with less than half the season completed.